copyrights/b-car/README.md

 # b-car
-This project aims to upgrades a classic Big Bobby Car with 32 RGB-LEDs, 11 buttons and a photo sensor.
+This project aims to upgrade a classic Big Bobby Car with 32 RGB-LEDs, 11 buttons and a photo sensor.
   ![b-car GIF](res/b-car.gif)
 ## Hardware
 ![schematic](res/b-car_schematic.png)